pratyush0898/CODG/CONTRIBUTING.md

 ## License

-By contributing to CODG, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to CODG, you agree that your contributions will be licensed under the [Apache 2.0 License](./LICENSE).

 Thank you for your contributions and support!